rin-5/megaman-battle-network-blog/README.md

 - Git installed on your computer
 - The Live Server extension installed.

-If you have that, open a Git Bash terminal and put `git clone https://github.com/rin_5/megaman-battle-network-blog.git` in the terminal.
+If you have that, open a Git Bash terminal and type `git clone https://github.com/rin_5/megaman-battle-network-blog.git` in the terminal.
 After that, you can right-click the index-html or the game.html and pick Open Live Server and voilà!
 You'll have a window in your default navigator running the webpage.

 ## Authors